Nuffield Australia 2016 Scholar

 The Netherlands is considered a world leader in egg production and is self-sufficient in egg production and contributes around 40 per cent of Europe’s total shell egg exports.

 “Dutch egg producers are certified under the voluntary quality assurance program, Integraal Keten Beheer (IKB), which involves testing laying hens for salmonella at various points throughout their life.
 If a test returns positive, there are strict regulations around how the flock and farm are to be managed,” he said.

-A mandatory approach is taken in the United States under the federal Egg Rule, which is administered and overseen by the US Food and Drug Administration (FDA).
+A mandatory approach is taken in the USA under the federal Egg Rule, administered and overseen by the US Food and Drug Administration (FDA).
 It applies to any producer with 3,000 or more hens and places strict requirements on them to prevent salmonella.

 “Any producer with 3,000 hens on one farm must be registered within 30 days of becoming an egg producer and must comply with a set of rules concerning pullets, biosecurity, pest control, refrigeration, egg testing and record keeping,” he said.

-Mr Green said his Nuffield report, released today, includes several straight forward recommendations for the Australian egg industry, and more broadly, the supply chain to help mitigate the risks around food safety.
+His Nuffield report includes several recommendations for the Australian egg industry, and more broadly, the supply chain to help mitigate the risks around food safety.